jlettvin/Ellipsis/README.md

 $ open -a Firefox http://localhost:8000
 ```

-Load one of the markup files into your favorite editor
+Load one of the markdown files into your favorite editor
-to see what the markup looks like.
+to see what the markdown looks like.
 For instance, the file
 ```
 Ellipsis/example/VisualPhotons/Introduction/Introduction...
 ```
-Has a great deal of content and examples of markup usage.
+Has a great deal of content and examples of markdown usage.
 These include equations, figures, gnuplot, graphviz, listings,
 bullet lists, tables.